 Determined not to create a themed mountain cabin replete with stag horns on every wall, I sought a balance between the rustic outdoorsy lifestyle with their modern aesthetic.
 This was achieved by avoiding mountain kitsch altogether in lieu of tactile and visual texture.
 Introducing Pendleton horse blankets with Native American motifs and hide textures for rugs provide the visual pattern interest while local quarried stone anchors the living room fireplace wall.
 The showstopper, hands down, is the quintessential apex window seen from the moment the front door swings open to reveal the mountains and forest landscapes beyond.
 This is the ultimate second home retreat for relaxation and communing with nature.

-DESIGN TIP: Wool horse blankets—in this case with a southwest motif—hung off hooks for easy access or opened and displayed on a wall are both simple ways to bring a rustic mountain theme to life while adding depth and interest to a room.
+DESIGN TIP: Wool horse blankets—in this case with a southwest motif—hung off hooks for easy access or open displayed on a large wall are are both simple ways of bringing a rustic mountain theme to life while adding depth and interest to a room.